Home > News > Why are the protests at the Republican Convention so small?

 - July 21, 2016

-Leading up to this year’s Republican National Convention (RNC) in Cleveland, many worried that protests would be large, unruly and violent.
+Leading up to the 2016 Republican National Convention (RNC) in Cleveland, many worried that protests would be large, unruly and violent.
 That’s for several reasons: the violence seen at Trump rallies in past months; tensions about the recent killings of African Americans by police and police by African Americans; the growth of the Black Lives Matter (#BLM) movement; declarations by some gun activists that they would be carrying weapons openly to assert their Second Amendment right to do so; and the increasing security around national party conventions since 2000.

 But chaos hasn’t arrived.
 In fact, the protests at this year’s RNC are considerably smaller than we’ve seen at recent conventions.